null Skip to main content

 The Ideal Acidity and Hardness of Water for brewing Japanese Green Tea

 Why?
-Let's consider the chart below.
+Let's consider the table below.

 Relationship between the water and the taste of Japanese green tea

-Water Type Effects to the taste
+Effects on the taste

 If the water it too hard